KiCad/kicad-source-mirror/Documentation/development/compiling.md

 the additional flags needed to run on an EGL canvas) staticly linked into KiCad.
 If the system version of GLEW supports EGL (it must be compiled with the GLEW_EGL flag), then it can be used instead by setting KICAD_USE_BUNDLED_GLEW to OFF.

+## Windows HiDPI Support ## {#msw_hidpi_opt}

+The KICAD_WIN32_DPI_AWARE option makes the Windows manifest file for KiCad use a DPI aware version, which tells Windows that KiCad wants Per Monitor V2 DPI awareness (requires Windows 10 version 1607 and later).

 ## Development Analysis Tools ## {#dev_tools}